Sacred Scriptures Bethel Edition: Yahweh

-Prominent religious leaders have agreed that Yahweh cannot be translated into any word exactly (Herbert Armstrong, pp. 128 – 129), while other Bible translators point out that the reason for not pronouncing Yahweh and producing the form Jehovah, was due to a misunderstanding of Jewish tradition (Anchor Bible, page XIV).
+Prominent religious leaders have agreed that Yahweh cannot be translated into any word exactly (Herbert Armstrong, pp. 128 – 129).
+The Assemblies of Yahweh transliterate the Name.
+Some Bible translators point out that the reason for not pronouncing Yahweh and producing the form Jehovah, was due to a misunderstanding of Jewish tradition (Anchor Bible, page XIV).
 Bible translations such as the Rotherham's Emphasized Bible, the Anchor Bible, and the Jerusalem Bible have retained the name Yahweh in the Old Testament.
 The SSBE is one of the few English Bible translations that uses Yahweh in both the Old Testament and the New Testament.

+The Assemblies of Yahweh point out that Yahweh's Word and Law prohibits the usage of other names to address Yahweh in scriptures like Exodus 23:13, Joshua 23:7, Psalm 16:4 and Psalm 44:20-21.